-Does the report/knowledge product: I=Yes 0=No Use positive images or photos of women and men, persons with disabilities and persons without disabilities and other marginalized groups?
-Uses image that encourage stereotypes?
-For example, are there photos of men looking after children, or only women; Are there pictures showing children with disabilities in a local school rather than a special school?
-Disaggregate achievements by sex, age, abilities, etc.?
-Include a section on GESI that specifically discusses GESI lessons learned?
-Integrated GESI throughout the other sections?
-Use neutral language?
-For example, "human power" instead of "manpower" humankind" instead of "mankind" or "person with disabilities"? instead of "disabled?"
-Describe women and persons with disabilities as vulnerable only, or are their strengths and achievements also reported?
-Report on GESI indicators and outcomes along with other indicators and outcomes?
-Discuss the differences between social categories and the reasons for those differences? or does it use generic terms such as "farmer"?
-Identify limitations related to the data sampling?
-For example, if particular groups (women, persons with disability etc.) were not included in the process and the implications on the results If women and marginalized groups are not equitably represented in the sample of respondents, is this explained in the limitations section of the methodology?
-Quote and consult groups that represent marginalized social groups?
-Quote GESI-responsive literature (e.g. does it quote authors from the Global South? ) Discuss how the positive impacts of GESI are promoted and how the negative impacts are mitigated or eliminated?
-Comment on the impact of activities on women's and vulnerable groups' empowerment (self-esteem, capacity for leadership and self-organization)?
-Report on the proportion of women and men who participate in project activities (as beneficiaries, decision-makers or change agents) during the reporting period?
+Does the report/knowledge product: 1=Yes 0=No 1.
+Use positive images or photos of women and men, people with a disability and people without a disability and other marginalized groups?
+2. Uses image that encourage stereotypes?
+For example, are there photos of men looking after children, or only women; Are there pictures showing children with a disability in a local school rather than a special school?
+3. Disaggregate achievements by sex, age, abilities, etc.?
+4. Include a section on GESI that specifically discusses GESI lessons learned?
+5. Integrated GESI throughout the other sections?
+6. Use neutral language?
+For example, "human power" instead of "manpower" humankind" instead of "mankind" or "people with a disability"? instead of "disabled?"
+7. Describe women and people with a disability as vulnerable only, or are their strengths and achievements also reported?
+8. Report on GESI indicators and outcomes along with other indicators and outcomes?
+9. Discuss the differences between social categories and the reasons for those differences? or does it use generic terms such as "farmer"?
+10. Identify limitations related to the data sampling?
+For example, if particular groups (women, people with a disability, etc.) were not included in the process and the implications on the results.
+11. If women and marginalized groups are not equitably represented in the sample of respondents, is this explained in the limitations section of the methodology?
+12. Quote and consult groups that represent marginalized social groups?
+13. Quote GESI-responsive literature (e.g. does it quote authors from the Global South?
+78) 14.
+Discuss how the positive impacts of GESI are promoted and how the negative impacts are mitigated or eliminated?
+15. Comment on the impact of activities on women's and vulnerable groups' empowerment (self-esteem, capacity for leadership and self-organization)?
+16. Report on the proportion of women and men who participate in project activities (as participants, decision-makers or change agents) during the reporting period?
 TOTAL SCORE